 EMFS & Air Doctor Review

 Health conditions may show up either years after exposure has occurred or only after long or repeated periods of exposure.
 Long term risks can include respiratory diseases, heart disease, and cancer, and can be severely debilitating and have a tremendous impact on the quality of everyday life.
+I first found out about AirDoctor and air purification through my friend Noelle, and it truly changed our family’s health.

 How do I know when I need to change my air filter?